Who May Access Zief Library

 Persons needing to consult federal or state depository documents.

-Faculty and students from non-U.S. law schools must have some affiliation with the University of San Francisco School of Law or its faculty before approval will be granted by the Circulation Librarian to gain access to the law library.
+Faculty and students from non-U.S. law schools must have some affiliation with the University of San Francisco School of Law or its faculty before approval will be granted by the Access Services Department to gain access to the law library.